Jan 31, 2025, 1:20 PM

 Highlights

-• Barclays has announced that employees are now required to come into the office for three days a week, up from two.
+• Barclays has mandated employees to return for at least three days a week, an increase from the previous two.

 Story